 Gaming Peripherals Spot!

-By Kiarna Jul 5th 2013 at 11:07 am MDT
+By Kiarna Jul 5th 2013 at 11:07 am MDTWe’ve all been there.

 You switch the computer on and eagerly anticipating the login screen to your current game when you become aware that your headphones have gone silent.
 After disconnecting and reconnecting them, restarting your computer and fiddling around with the sound controls (and a few hasty expletives) reality slowly sets in…. it’s time to get a new gaming headset.